coderforlife/pyjvm/README.md

 **Note:** when using the brackets, var-args must be given as an array type, but when called the array will be created automatically if necessary

-Methods and constructors can also take a keyword argument `withgil` that if set to `False` will cause the GIL to be released for the duration of the call.
-There is some slight overhead in releasing the GIL, but it is highly recommended to do so for any lengthy or I/O operations so that other Python threads may work.
+Methods and constructors can also take a keyword argument `withgil` that if set to `True` will cause the GIL to not be released for the duration of the call.
+There is some slight overhead in releasing the GIL but releasing it reduces the chance of deadlocks.
+If you have to call certain methods quickly and frequently and know that they won't cause Python to cause a deadlock then don't release it.
 Example:

-    myObject.long_operatation(5, withgil=False) # calls without GIL while passing 5 to the method
+    myObject.quick(5, withgil=True) # calls with GIL while passing 5 to the method

 Access Modifiers